Jonathan Miller: Personal life

 Miller married Rachel Collet in 1956.
 They had two sons and a daughter.
 From 1961 to his death he lived on Gloucester Crescent in Camden Town, north London.
-On 27 November 2019, Miller died at the age of 85, following a long battle with Alzheimer's.
+On 27 November 2019, Miller died at the age of 85, having been diagnosed with Alzheimer's in 2017.
+His ashes were interred on the eastern side of Highgate Cemetery, opposite the grave of Karl Marx, on 21 October 2022.